georgesmoussalli/JaVelo/README.md

 # JaVelo
-The aim of this project was to construct a cyclist map of switzerland and calculate the fastest route between multiple points taking into consideration different variables like type of byicyle, altitude, type of routes and other.
+Developed a map and advanced routing program optimizing routes for various terrains, elevations, and bike types, enhancing efficiency and performance